-Extensive fields of wind mills, hills of green pastures, fairytale like castles, blooming orchards and tulips, and wooden shoes combined together captures the essence of the Netherlands’ culture.
-However, while loyal to most of its traditions, The Netherlands today is entertaining, lively and modern.
-From Football, and beer to gourmet cuisine, you will find everything and more you expect in a European city.
-Moreover, different parts of Netherlands have varying characteristics.
-The capital, Amsterdam, homes grand architectures, charming canals and many famous museums; the well-preserved medieval city, Maastricht, reflects the culture of Southern Netherlands; the small, lovely city, Leiden, is known for breeding Netherland’s oldest university; and “the judicial capital”, Hague, is the residency of the Netherlands royal family.
+Fields of windmills, hills of green pastures, fairytale like castles, tulips, and wooden shoes in part captures the essence of the Netherlands’ culture.
+While loyal to most of its traditions, the Netherlands today is entertaining, lively and modern.
+From soccer (association football), and beer to gourmet cuisine, you will find everything and more in this European country.
+Moreover, different parts of the Netherlands have varying characteristics.
+The capital, Amsterdam, is home to grand architecture, charming canals and many famous museums; the well-preserved medieval city, Maastricht, reflects the culture of Southern Netherlands.
+The small city, Leiden, is known for founding the Netherland’s oldest university, and “the judicial capital”, Hague, is the residency of the Netherlands royal family.

 Explore Netherlands on a budget!